allabux21/gwright99.github.io/flask-blueprint/06-interlude-01-philosophy-of-flask-application-architecture.md

 2. Build the application knowing that I could eventually drop-in an industrial-grade application server when I was ready to go to Production.
 3. Facilitate the integration of a testing framework.

 Plenty has been written about the Flask Application Factory Model so I will not spend more time parroting ideas already written more clearly by others.
-However, it is crucial to point out that the decision to implement this model then prompted two other design implications:
+However, it is crucial to point out that the decision to implement this model then sparked two other design problems:

 1. How to invoke the Flask application via the `wsgi.py` entrypoint
 2. How to supply the Flask application with a database access solution